Francesco Farioli: Ajax

 On 23 May 2024, Farioli was appointed head coach of Dutch club Ajax, signing a three-year contract and becoming the club's first Italian manager.
 His appointment also marked the first time Ajax had hired a foreign manager since Morten Olsen in the 1997–98 season.

 Taking charge following a disappointing 2023–24 campaign, Farioli sought to stabilise the squad by implementing a disciplined defensive structure similar to that of his previous tenure at Nice.
 His emphasis on organisation, tactical flexibility, and youth development contributed to Ajax holding the best defensive record in the league and reaching first place in the 2024–25 Eredivisie by March 2025.

 A pivotal moment in the season came with a 2–0 away victory over title rivals PSV, which drew praise for Farioli's tailored tactical approach.
 Analysts highlighted Ajax's pressing schemes and rehearsed player movements aimed at exploiting PSV's defensive shape, as well as his in-game shift to a 5–4–1 formation to protect the lead.

 Despite holding a nine-point lead with five matches remaining, Ajax suffered a dramatic collapse and were overtaken by PSV, who secured the title on the final day.
 Farioli, visibly emotional after the final match, stated he had "no regrets" despite the outcome.
 Reports of internal disagreements over tactics, transfer policy, and budget constraints followed, culminating in Farioli's departure by mutual consent on 19 May 2025.

+In May 2026, a year after his departure, Farioli elaborated on his exit during an interview with ESPN, stating that internal political struggles and decision-making by club officials lacking football expertise had created an impossible working environment and delayed necessary operations within the club.

 Porto

 On 6 July 2025, Francesco Farioli was officially unveiled as the head coach of Porto, signing on a two-year contract following the departure of Martín Anselmi by mutual consent.
 His appointment arrived at a pivotal moment: Porto had finished the 2024–25 Primeira Liga season in third place, nine points behind champions Sporting CP, and suffered a disappointing group-stage exit at the FIFA Club World Cup.
 He started the 2025–26 season with 7 wins in 7 league matches, and was named the Primeira Liga Manager of the Month for August 2025.

+On 11 January 2026, after a record-breaking first half of the season, in which Porto topped the Primeira Liga table with 16 victories and 1 draw in 17 matches, having kept 13 clean sheets and suffered just 4 goals, Farioli extended his contract with the Dragons until 30 June 2028.
+His club secured the Primeira Liga title following a 1–0 win over Alverca on 2 May 2026.